Corynebacterium pseudotuberculosis: Cellular morphology, biochemistry, and identification

-C. pseudotuberculosis is a Gram-positive bacterium that can be either coccoid or filamentous rods, which can be organized into palisades.
-Metachromatic volutin granules containing phosphate can be seen in the rod form, but not the coccoid form when stained using Albert's or Neisser's methods.
-Other characteristics of this bacterium include being nonsporulating, noncapsulated, and possessing fimbrae, but it is immobile.
+C. pseudotuberculosis is a Gram-positive bacterium that has been observed as coccoid or filamentous rods, which can be organized into palisades.
+Metachromatic volutin granules containing phosphate can be seen in the rod form. but not in the coccoid form when stained using Albert's or Neisser's methods.
+Other characteristics of this bacterium include being nonsporulating, noncapsulated, and immobile, as well as possessing fimbrae.

-This bacterium is grown at 37 °C under aerobic or anaerobic conditions, thus C. pseudotuberculosis is a facultative anaerobe.
+The bacterium is a facultative anaerobe that grows at 37 °C under aerobic or anaerobic conditions.
 It forms dry, pale yellow colonies measuring 1–2 mm in diameter after incubation on solid media for 48 hours.
 Media containing serum or whole blood improve bacterial growth, and a band of beta-hemolysis tends to forms around bacterial colonies after 48–72 hours of incubation on blood agar.
 C. pseudotuberculosis forms clumps in fluid media.

 While strains of C. pseudotuberculosis are consistent in their morphology and growth on media, they show greater variation in biochemical properties such as fermenting ability.
 While they are unable to produce gas, all strains can use glucose, fructose, maltose, mannose, and sucrose to produce acid.
-Additional biochemical properties of this bacterium include being phospholipase D- and catalase-positive, oxidase-negative, and beta-hemolytic.
-Generally, two subtypes of C. pseudotuberculosis are known; the equi biovar affects horses and cattle, while the ovis biovar affects small ruminants.
+Additional biochemical properties of this bacterium include being beta-hemolytic, positive for phospholipase D and catalase, and negative for oxidase.
+Generally, two subtypes of C. pseudotuberculosis are known: the equi biovar affects horses and cattle, while the ovis biovar affects small ruminants.
 Their ability to reduce nitrate can be used to distinguish between the subtypes.
-The equi biovar can reduce nitrate, while the ovis biovar generally cannot, but some exceptions have been demonstrated.
+The equi biovar can reduce nitrate, while the ovis biovar generally cannot reduce nitrate, but some exceptions have been demonstrated.
 Coryneform bacteria, including C. pseudotuberculosis, can also be differentiated using a biochemical test called the API Coryne system, which involves enzyme and carbohydrate fermentation tests and requires 24–48 hours to perform.
 Finally, genetic sequence analysis can be used to confirm the identification of C. pseudotuberculosis if biochemical identification is not sufficient.
-In fact, a multiplex polymerase chain reaction assay has been developed using a number of characteristic genes that can differentiate between the closely related species of corynebacteria – C. pseudotuberculosis, C. ulcerans, and C. diphtheriae.
+A multiplex polymerase chain reaction assay has been developed using a number of characteristic genes that can differentiate between the closely related species of corynebacteria – C. pseudotuberculosis, C. ulcerans, and C. diphtheriae.